baboomerang/overclockSPD/README.md

 TROUBLESHOOTING
 --------------------------------------------------------------------------------
-If you get error similar to:
+If you get an error similar to:
 ```
 Error: Could not set address to 0x50: Device or resource busy
 ```

-Try unloading <code>at24</code> module with:
+Try unloading the <code>at24</code> module with:
 ```
 modprobe -r at24
 ```
+There may be other kernel modules that keep these devices busy.